 No tax is imposed on the gain in the original policy exchanged—and even if there is no gain in the original contract, a 1035 exchange allows the contract owner to carry over the basis of the original contract.
 In situations where the contract basis is higher than its cash value, the higher basis (which can eventually be withdrawn tax-free) will be preserved.

-Tax Traps and Pitfalls
+What Are the Tax Traps and Pitfalls of 1035 Exchanges?

 Despite the potentially favorable tax treatment, clients should exercise caution when entering into a 1035 exchange.
 Any cash received, amounts transferred into a non-qualifying contract or amounts used to extinguish an outstanding loan on the original contract will be taxed at the client’s ordinary income tax rate.